poojagithub2407/JavaScript-Project/README.md

 ## 1. Counter App

+**Description:**
 This project implements a countdown timer that dynamically displays the remaining time until '21 March 2024, 10:00 AM' in days, hours, minutes, and seconds.
 It updates every second.

+**Usage:**

+- Open the counter-app/index.html file in your web browser.
+- The countdown will begin, showing the remaining time until the specified end date.
+- Watch as the countdown updates every second, presenting the time left in days, hours, minutes, and seconds.

 ---